 Is it really so hard to recognize both of these directions of error?
 If I prejudge and punish alleged culprits who have not had their day in court, then I will inevitably punish some innocent people: the unfortunate reality is that many accusations of crimes are false.
 If I prejudge and punish accusers who have not had their day in court, then I will inevitably punish some innocent people: the unfortunate reality is that many accusations of crimes are true.

 When I say "day in court", what I really mean is due process.
 Due process is a set of ethical principles that civilization has painstakingly developed over several centuries, recognizing that punishment is corrupted by many sources of error on both sides: communication is poor; memories are faulty; sometimes people don't tell the whole truth; sometimes people tell something other than the truth.
-I won't try to summarize all of the principles of due process, but here are some of the most fundamental, well-established principles:
+I won't try to summarize all of the principles of due process [2022.01.09 update: updated link to use HTTPS], but here are some of the most fundamental, well-established principles:

 These principles are followed by criminal courts (where, as an extra protection, defendants are presumed innocent unless and until proven guilty); by civil courts (where the winner is whichever side has the strongest overall evidence); by arbitrators; etc.